 Lastly, the longer your lever arm, the less weight you need, but also the less accurate it will be.
 That is to say, the accuracy is technically the same no matter what the lever arm.
 But because it takes only a small amount of weight over a long lever arm to make a big difference, you need to measure that weight more accurately.
 So on a normal balance beam with the fulcrum in the middle, if you balance it, then weigh your counterweight inaccurately such that you are off by 5 lbs, then your result will be off by 5 lbs.
 But with the 10:1 offset balance beam scale, if you weigh your counterweights inaccurately and you are off by 5 lbs, your result will be off by 50lbs.

-Something you can do to mitigate this, is to put another weigh point closer in, point C in Fig. W2-3, and roughly balance the engine, then use the longer arm at point B to fine tune.
+Something you can do to mitigate this, is to put another weigh point closer in, point C, and roughly balance the engine, then use the longer arm at point B to fine tune.
 With the weight at point B so small, you can weigh it on a parcel scale and get more accurate weight measurement.
 Of course, you would then need to calibrate the scale twice before starting.
 Once to get a ratio at point C and once for point B. I actually did this, but ultimately opted to use point B only.

 To decide what materials to use and how to assemble them, I looked at my engine hoist.
 The arm that supports the load is 3" x 2" rectangular steel tube with an 1/8" wall.
 As I said, I actually calculated what kind of bending moment it could take and decided that this was definitely sufficient.
 I was originally going to use eye bolts in the various locations to use as attachment points.
 This turned out to be a bad idea.
 Eye bolts are not capable of handling that kind of load without getting massive and very expensive.
 A bolt all the way through the beam, putting the load in shear makes it a lot easier to find hardware strong enough to handle the loads.
 Here is a blurry picture that still shows how it mounts.